openmedlab/MIS-FM/README.md

 ```
 You may need to edit `demo/evaluation.cfg` to specify the path of segmentation results before evaluating the performance.

-In this simple demo, the segmentation Dice was 90.71% and 92.73% for training from scratch and from the pretrained weights, respectively.
+In this simple demo, for PCT-Net, the segmentation Dice was 90.71% and 91.80% for training from scratch and from the pretrained weights, respectively.
+Note that the
+maximal iteration was set to 6000 in this demo for a quick training.
+You may use a larger iteration number for an even better performance.

 ## 🛡️ License